Coastal-Imaging-Research-Network/coastal-glare-estimation/README.md

 Run the algorithm with:
 - glare_estimator.ipynb

-All supporting files and paper data files are available here: https://github.com/mikeyt120/coastal-glare-estimation

 Supporting files and folders that need to be in the working directory of glare_estimator.ipynb:
+- th_dist_cm.csv
 - phone_images (note that the metadata has been removed from these images for privacy.
-If you want to check the original metadata used for making table B1 in the paper, please email michael.thompson2@uq.net.au)
+If you want to check the original metadata used for making table B1 in the paper, please email michael.thompson2@uq.net.au) - this folder is only required if running the verification code cell, the folder is available in the original repository https://github.com/mikeyt120/coastal-glare-estimation
-- th_dist_cm.csv

 Paper available at https://doi.org/10.1016/j.coastaleng.2022.104190

-Supplementary data folders and files:
+Supplementary data folders and files that are available at https://github.com/mikeyt120/coastal-glare-estimation :
 - phone_results_comparison_table_1.xlsx
 - glare_graph_images_section_3p2
 - glare_start_finish_times.xlsx